Golden Age: Fantasy

 In modern fantasy worlds, whose background and setting sometimes draw heavily on real-world myths, similar or compatible concepts of a Golden Age exist in the said world's prehistory; when deities or elf-like creatures existed, before the coming of humans.

 For example, in The Silmarillion by J. R. R. Tolkien, a Golden Age exists in Middle-earth legendarium.
-Arda (the part of the world where The Lord of the Rings is set), was designed to be symmetrical and perfect.
+Arda (the world where The Lord of the Rings is set), was designed to be symmetrical and perfect.
 After the wars of the Gods, Arda lost its perfect shape (known as Arda Unmarred) and was called Arda Marred.
 Another kind of 'Golden Age' follows later, after the Elves awoke; the Eldar stay on Valinor, live with the Valar and advance in arts and knowledge, until the rebellion and the fall of the Noldor, reminiscent of the Fall of Man.
 Eventually, after the end of the world, the Silmarilli will be recovered and the light of the Two Trees of Valinor rekindled.
 Arda will be remade again as Arda Healed.

 In The Wheel of Time universe, the "Age of Legends" is the name given to the previous Age: In this society, channelers were common and Aes Sedai – trained channelers – were extremely powerful, able to make angreal, sa'angreal, and ter'angreal, and holding important civic positions.
 The Age of Legends is seen as a utopian society without war or crime, and devoted to culture and learning.
 Aes Sedai were frequently devoted to academic endeavours, one of which inadvertently resulted in a hole – The Bore – being drilled in the Dark One's prison.
 The immediate effects were not realised, but the Dark One gradually asserted power over humanity, swaying many to become his followers.
 This resulted in the War of Power and eventually the Breaking of the World.

 Another example is in the background of the Lands of Lore classic computer game, where the history of the Lands is divided in Ages.
 One of them is also called the Golden Age, a time when the Lands were ruled by the 'Ancients', and there were no wars.
 This age ended with the 'War of the Heretics'.

 The Golden Age may also refer to a state of early childhood.
 Herbert Spencer argued that young children progress through the cognitive stages of evolution of the human species and of human civilization, thereby linking pre-civilization and infancy.
 Kenneth Grahame called his evocation of early childhood The Golden Age and J. M. Barrie's fictional character Peter Pan, who first appeared in The Little White Bird was named after Pan, a Greek god from the Golden Age.
 Barrie's further works about Peter Pan depict early childhood as a time of pre-civilised naturalness and happiness, which is destroyed by the subsequent process of education.